 This is incredibly important and necessary, as the classes are excessively overcrowded, with a student to teacher ratio of more than 40 to 1.
 Particularly for the lower Grades, a regulated routine is impossible.
 Many children start school without any pre-schooling.
 Even holding a pencil or scissors is totally unfamiliar to them.
 Therefore we want to diffuse the situation in the overcrowded classrooms a bit, with an assistant teacher.
 For this, we chose Zoleka and Damian both from Sir Lowry’s Pass Village, who thereby receive a regular income.

 The rest of the money is used to help children who either are in desperate need of something themselves, or whose family is in need.

 Normally the teachers and the headmaster Charlton de Morney suggest the children.
 They have to prove themselves in the first year of their sponsorship, by regularly attending school, trying hard, and not attracting negative attention.

 If it turns out that the younger children are struggling to complete their homework at home, they can attend our homework classes in the afternoons free of charge (see also this project, that is fully funded through the sponsorship fees.) .

-My friend Sandra Mess has supported me in the organization of the sponsorships since the beginning of 2015.
+My friend Sandra Mess is running the organisation of the sponsorships since the beginning of 2016.
 Of course also voluntarily.
 She is involved with a lot of love and I am very happy to have found a very energetic help in her.